-- Failure to comply with directions of College officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested. - Unauthorized use of the College's name or logo or an attempt to defraud another person through unauthorized representation as an agent of the College. - Abuse of computer time including but not limited to unauthorized entry into a file to use, read or change the contents; unauthorized transfer of a file; unauthorized use of another individual's identification and password; unauthorized use of copyrighted material received or transferred over the network; use of computing facilities to interfere with the work of another student, faculty member or College official; use of computing facilities to send or receive obscene or abusive messages; use of computing facilities to interfere with normal operation of the College computing system; and use of computing facilities for personal profit or gain. - Inciting, aiding, or encouraging others to engage in a behavior which violates the Student Code of Conduct. - Violation of local, state and federal laws, regulations and policies on campus or at an official College activity off-campus.
+Failure to comply with directions of College officials or law enforcement officers acting in performance of their duties and/or failure to identify onesel to these persons when requested. • Unauthorized use of the College's name or logo or an attempt to defraud another person through unauthorized representation as an agent of the College.
+Abuse of computer time including but not limited to unauthorized entry into a file to use, read or change the contents; unauthorized transfer of a file; unauthorized use of another individual's identification and password; unauthorized use of copyrighted material received or transferred over the network; use of computing facilities to interfere with the work of another student, faculty member or College official; use of computing facilities to send or receive obscene or abusive messages; use of computing facilities to access obscene Internet sites; use of computing facilities to interfere with normal operation of the College computing system; and use of computing facilities for personal profit or gain.
+Inciting, aiding, or encouraging others to engage in a behavior which violates the Student Code of Conduct. • Violation of local, state and federal laws, regulations and policies on campus or at an official College activity off-campus.
 Students shall assume responsibility for their own conduct.
 All students involved in apparent acts of misconduct will have the right of due process as set forth in detail below.

-Reporting Violations of the Code of Student Conduct

-All members of the MC community including faculty, staff and students must work together to protect the integrity of the institution.
+Reporting Violations of the Code of Student Conduct All members of the MC community including faculty, staff and students must work together to protect the integrity of the institution.
 Together they share the responsibility for reporting violations of the Student Code of Conduct.
 Except as otherwise provided herein, as in the case of Academic Dishonesty, the following process should be followed for reporting violations of the Code of Student Conduct: Reports shall be made in writing and submitted to the Dean of Student Services.
 A written report must include the date and approximate time of the violation of, where the violation took place, a brief description of the violation or incident, and the names of witnesses, if any.
-It is preferred that reports be submitted within forty-eight (48) hours of the alleged violation.
+It is preferred that reports be submitted within forth eight (49) hours of the alleged violation.
+Individuals who submit a violation forty-eight (48) hours of the alleged violation.
 Individuals who submit a violation report will be informed that information from their report (including their identity) may be shared with the accused student during the investigatory and/or due process hearing stage.